MiftaudeenJamiu/Supply-Chain-Project/README.md

 - [Results and Findings](#results-and-findings)
 - [Conclusions](#conclusions)

-### Project OverView
+### Project Overview
 ---
-This project focuses on analyzing key supply chain metrics across product, inventory, shipping, and manufacturing operations.
-Using Power BI, the dashboard provides visibility into product availability, order fulfillment, lead times, logistics costs, and profitability across different product types and SKUs.
-The aim is to identify process inefficiencies, track performance across supply nodes, and support data-driven decisions for supply chain planning and optimization.
+This project focuses on analysing key supply chain metrics across product, inventory, shipping, and manufacturing operations.
+Using Power BI, the dashboard provides visibility into product availability, order fulfilment, lead times, logistics costs, and profitability across different product types and SKUs.
+The aim is to identify process inefficiencies, track performance across supply nodes, and support data-driven decisions for supply chain planning and optimisation.

 ### Data Sources
-The dataset was sourced from Kaggle and includes structured supply chain and logistics information.
-The dataset covers multiple stages of the supply process — from procurement to delivery and post-inspection.
+The dataset was sourced from Kaggle and includes structured information on supply chain and logistics.
+The dataset covers multiple stages of the supply process, from procurement to delivery and post-inspection.
 Key Fields in the Dataset:
 - Product Details: Product Type, SKU, Price, Availability, Products Sold, Revenue
 - Inventory & Stock: Stock Levels, Order Quantities, Lead Time, Manufacturing Lead Time